MelanieJaneBond/Chores-Board-Capstone/README.md

 ```
 git clone git@github.com:MelanieJaneBond/Chores-Board-Capstone.git
 ```
-After you hit "enter," "code ." to open up the files.
+After you hit "enter," type "code ." and "enter" to open up the files.
 Then, you will need to do the following:
 + 1. go into the `api/database.json.example` file
 + 2. Cmd + A (on Mac) or Ctrl + A (on Windows) to copy all of the example database